-South Africa was one of the fifteen focus countries at the launch of the President’s Emergency Plan for AIDS Relief (PEPFAR) in 2004 and was even allotted the largest PEPFAR budget.
+South Africa was one of the 15 focus countries at the launch of the President’s Emergency Plan for AIDS Relief (PEPFAR) in 2004 and was allotted the largest PEPFAR budget.
 Therefore, epidemiologists were in great demand due to the need to understand and effectively respond to South Africa’s HIV/AIDS epidemic.
-Beginning in 2005, South African health officials, together with U.S. and locally based CDC officials, discussed and defined the development of a South Africa Field Epidemiology and Laboratory Training Program (SAFELTP), which was subsequently launched in 2006.
+Beginning in 2005, South African health officials, together with the U.S. and locally-based CDC officials, discussed and defined the development of a South Africa Field Epidemiology and Laboratory Training Program (SAFELTP), which was subsequently launched in 2006.

 SAFELTP began as an academic degree-granting program with a laboratory training component, similar to the Kenya and Tanzania FELTPs, and was supported as a collaboration between the National Department of Health (NDOH), the National Institute of Communicable Diseases (NICD), and the University of Pretoria School of Health Systems and Public Health, with technical and financial assistance from the U.S. Centers for Disease Control and Prevention (CDC) office in South Africa and PEPFAR.
 The South African Field Epidemiology Training Program (SAFETP) is a competency-based program that uses an established applied epidemiology curriculum, providing an accredited Masters in Science (MSc) degree from either the University of Pretoria (UP) or the University of the Witwatersrand (Wits) with mentored practical field experience.
 The program targeted physicians, nurses, laboratorians and other allied health professionals with a primary degree in the health sciences.